srht/real-estate-theme/README.md

 $ npm i
 $ gulp
 ````
-Your production files exported to dist folder when you save your development file.
+Your production files exported to dist folder.